davesteele/davesteele.github.io/_posts/2021-04-18-keyboard-jiggler.markdown

 The problem - your computer automatically sleeps or locks up when unused, there are times you don't want it to do that, and it is either inconvenient or impossible to disable.

-Thre is a generally-available solution for this - the [Mouse Jiggler](https://en.wikipedia.org/wiki/Mouse_Jiggler).
+There is a generally-available solution for this - the [Mouse Jiggler](https://en.wikipedia.org/wiki/Mouse_Jiggler).
 This USB device emulates a  mouse, and strives to generates just enough simulated mouse movement to convince your computer that there is an active human present.

 This project turns a small Raspberry Pi into a USB jiggler device for your main computer.
 It emulates a keyboard instead of a mouse, which can implement a more robust strategy for staving off screen savers.
 It is reliable, flexible, and configurable.